 - 6 green olives

 To assemble the pie

-- 1 pack filo pastry (You will need 7-8 leaves total)
+- 1 pack filo pastry (you will need 7-8 sheets total)

 Make the Vegan feta/ricotta

 - In a food processor, make the 'ricotta' by whizzing up the soaked cashew nuts, then add the tofu and other feta/ricotta ingredients.
 Taste and add extra salt, a bit of dried dill or another olive to add more zing.

 - Saute the onion, garlic and chilli until soft in a big frying pan.
 If you're using chard, add the chopped stems now too so they soften.

 - Add the greens and wilt them down to a big squishy mess.
 Taste and add salt & lemon juice.